mattrberry/CryBoy/README.md

 - MBC5 cartridges are supported.
 - Controller support.
 - Audio channels are working well enough that I don't notice issues in game.
+- Basic Game Boy Color emulation.

 There is still a lot missing from CryBoy.
 Some of these missing pieces include

 - Audio processing
-  - Failing many of blargg's audio tests.
+  - Failing many of blargg's audio tests
-  - Sweep on Channel 1 really isn't implemented properly.
+  - Sweep on Channel 1 really isn't implemented properly
 - Picture processing
   - Pixel FIFO
     - [Pixel FIFO](https://github.com/corybsa/pandocs/blob/develop/content/pixel_fifo.md) will likely only be relevant in 0.01% of games, so it's not a priority.
-It's a nice-to-have at some point down the road.
+It's a nice-to-have at some point down the road
 - Game Boy Color support
-  - There is a sizable amount of work necessary to get CGB support.
-However, now that SDL Textures are working properly, adding color to the display shouldn't be challenging.
+  - Double-speed mode
+  - HDMA timing
+  - Pokemon Crystal is still _super_ borked
 - Misc
   - Failing the mooneye-gb rapid_toggle timer test by 4 T-cycles.
-Needs to be debugged.
+Needs to be debugged
+  - DMA timing
+  - Interrupt timing

 ## Contributing